 - Combine flour, baking powder, baking soda, salt, sugar, and cinnamon into a medium-sized mixing bowl.
 Stir to combine evenly.

-- Combine mashed banana, pineapple, vegetable oil, vanilla and eggs
+- Combine mashed banana, pineapple, sour cream, vanilla and eggs

 - Add dry ingredients into the banana mixture and mix with a spatula until well blended.